yoshakami/WaccaSongBrowser/README.md

 # WaccaSongBrowser
 MusicParameterTable and Message editor
+This is a nice tool used to search for existing songs metadata and edit them. you can sort all categories to your liking quickly with it.

+Message editor is used to convert the Message folder into a txt, that can be converted back to a new message folder.

-## it does not edit Unlock music tables yet!!!!!!! use WsongInject instead
+## it does not edit Unlock music tables yet!!!!!!! use WsongInject to add a new song instead

 ## how to edit songs
 Drag and drop MusicParameterTable.uasset onto the window (found in WindowsNoEditor/Mercury/Content/Table)